Lt-MkS/Contract_management_system/README.md

 A full-stack web application designed to help organizations create, manage, and track contracts throughout their entire lifecycle — from drafting to final completion.
 The system is built to be clean, fast, and practical, reflecting real-world legal and business workflows rather than just basic CRUD operations.
+Whatever was written in email, it has been taken care of.
+The project works great and is available on vercese;

 ---
+# Ver
 ## 🚀 What Does This Project Do?

 This platform allows users to: